computational-psychology/hrl/docs/templates/eyetracking.md

 This template is the [MLCM experiment](MLDS-MLCM) extended with eye tracking.
-It records where the participant looked while they made each conjoint measurement judgement, so that the choices can afterwards be related to fixation behaviour.
+It records where the participant looked while they made each conjoint measurement judgment, so that the choices can afterwards be related to fixation behavior.

 The full example is at [`examples/templates/eyetracking_example/`](https://github.com/computational-psychology/hrl/tree/master/examples/templates/eyetracking_example).